eirikt/default-webapp-elm-now/README.md

 #### v0.2.0: Project layout  [ [commit](https://github.com/eirikt/default-webapp-elm-now/commit/03ca6f91da131e70cdffaa3632a22a3e8ed754c4) | [deployment](https://build-epqechqdql.now.sh) ]
 This commit includes:
 - A designated source folder, `src`, should include most source files.
-Left out at the project root are documentation, license, and project-wide configurations.
+Left out in the project root are documentation, license, and project-wide configurations.
 Also, the `index.html` file got some more [CSS][css] styling.

 - A designated build folder, `build`, brings the need of a `.gitignore` file, ignoring that folder from version control.